White Paper by Sebastian Hartmann & Stephan Kaufmann | January 2019

 Despite a value chain under pressure: Professional Services still at the frontline of change?

 Historically, professional services firms (short: PSFs) managed to safeguard their business model, substantially influenced trends and shaped them to their liking.
 Their inherent opaqueness and agility put PSFs ahead of the game and let them almost virtually control industries’ hot topics.
-However, with the Fourth Industrial Revolution unfolding, for the first time, PSFs lose control of the narrative and face significant distress: the core of the inherent PSF business model, the value chain is under pressure.
+However, with the Fourth Industrial Revolution, the rise of digital business models and everything-as-a-service, technologies like AI, big data an cloud, for the first time, PSFs lose control of the narrative and face significant distress: the core of the inherent PSF business model, the value chain is under pressure.
 The key resource – the workforce – thereby tips the scales between fast failure and sustainable success.
 WEF’s ‘Future of Jobs Report 2018’ “finds that as workforce transformations accelerate, the window of opportunity for proactive management of this change is closing fast and business, government and workers must proactively plan and implement a new vision for the global labor market”.
 Albeit former victories it remains to be seen whether PSFs can turn this challenge into a success, yet again.
 This whitepaper outlays the core changes to the traditional PSF value chain, derives implications for existing jobs, conceptualizes alternative career paths and calls PSF leaders and managers to action.

 The value chain of traditional professional service firms (PSFs) used to be quite simple.